-Whether you have kids or pets, or neither, it's important to find the right fabrics for your living room.
-Specifically for your sofa/sectionals, accent chairs, or ottomans -- anything that will be used frequently.
-There are many types of fabric out there, so we've pulled together a list of these fabrics and what they're best for.
+Whether you have kids, pets, or neither, it's important to find the right fabrics for your living room.
+It's important that your sofa/sectionals, accent chairs, or ottomans -- really anything that will be used frequently -- is the right fabric for your taste and lifestyle .
+There are many types of fabric out there, so we've pulled together a list of common fabrics and what they're best for.

 Acetate: Acetate was developed to be similar to silk, however acetate can withstand mildew, pilling, and shrinking.
 Similar to silk, it doesn't offer a lot of resistance against dirt, wearing, wrinkling, and the sun.
 So if you have kids, pets, or lots of natural light, avoid this material.